rosantoz/news-recipe/README.md

 # Unit tests

-Assuming you installed all dependencies using composer you can run the unit tests with the following command
+Assuming you have installed all dependencies using composer, you can run the unit tests with the following command:

 ```./vendor/bin/phpunit -c ./phpunit.xml.dist```